 Not a friendly learning inviroment.
 Administration is more involved in breaking kids spirits and not interested in inspiring them in education in my oppinion.
 Not accommodating to Children with disablities in fact in my oppinion they are sorted out and picked on.

 Sebastian River High School is a public high school in Fellsmere.
-The principal of Sebastian River High School is MR. TODD RACINE, who can be contacted at TODD.RACINE@INDIANRIVERSCHOOLS.ORG.
-1,879 children attend Sebastian River High School and identify mostly as White, non-Hispanic; Multiracial; and Hispanic.
+The principal of Sebastian River High School is MR. TODD RACINE, whose e-mail is TODD.RACINE@INDIANRIVERSCHOOLS.ORG.
+1,879 students attend Sebastian River High School and identify as White, non-Hispanic; Multiracial; and Hispanic.
 2% of the Sebastian River High School students are "limited in English proficiency."
-82% of the 1,879 students here are paying reduced lunch prices.
+82% of the 1,879 students here have subsidized lunches.
 The student to teacher ratio at Sebastian River High School is 19:1.
 Wabasso School is one of the nearest high schools.

 - Ceramics sculpture